Top tips for managing your mortgage

 • Whether you could benefit from overpaying your mortgage

-• What’s best for you if you’re coming to the end of an initial deal
+• What’s best for you if you’re coming to the end of an initial deal.

 There can be a lot to get your head around when it comes to your mortgage.
-And as one of our members, the last thing we want is you to feel uncertain about something so important.
+And as one of our members, the last thing we want is for you to feel uncertain about something so important.
 That’s why we’re here to help you feel confident about managing your mortgage.

 You can phone our friendly team for help with your mortgage questions on 0345 850 1711 or book a video call when it suits you.

-You could lose your home if you don’t keep up your mortgage repayments.
+You could lose your home if you don't keep up your mortgage repayments.
+Most Buy to Let mortgages are not regulated by the Financial Conduct Authority.